coala/coala/docs/Developers/Writing_Linter_Bears.rst

 - ``regex``: This parses issue messages yielded by the underlying executable.
 - ``corrected``: Auto-generates results from a fixed/corrected file provided by the tool.
+- ``unified-diff``: This auto-generates results from a unified-diff output provided by the executable.

 In this tutorial we are going to use the ``regex`` output format.
 But before we continue with modifying our bear, we need to figure out how exactly output from